Plastic waste is one of the greatest environmental crises facing our world today, with pollution generated set to double by 2040.

 The Global Plastic Action Partnership (GPAP) is committed to scaling up plastic action globally to bring about effective, impactful responses to the global plastic pollution crisis.

-Our evaluation will provide an independent and objective assessment of the GPAP and will provide important evidence to inform the design and implementation of current and future GPAP projects.
+Our evaluation provided an independent and objective assessment of the GPAP and generated important evidence to inform the design and implementation of current and future GPAP projects.

 About the Global Plastic Action Partnership